Schluggi/pymap-copy/README.md

 ## Credits
-Created and maintained by Schluggi.
+Created and maintained by Lukas Schulte-Tickmann / Schluggi.